denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/06-worksheet/06-version.md

 maintains the repository?
 What are the rules for contributing?

 8. Submit this worksheet by filing a pull request to our Github repository.

+## Extra Challenge

+9. Explain the difference between a fork and a clone.

+10. Find a small spelling error on the *Programming Historian* and submit a pull request to the owners.
+(Check with me for this option, if you are not sure).

+## Hints

+Steps for your first pull request (PR):

+a.
+Fork the project (via the GitHub interface online).
+This copies the whole repository from my account on the GitHub servers to your account.

+b.
+Clone the project (via the command line or GUI).
+This copies the repository from your remote GitHub account to your local machine.

+c.
+Make your changes.

+d.
+Push your changes to GitHub.
+This copies your local changes to the remote.

+e.
+Using the GitHub interface file a pull request.
+This will notify me to pull your changes into my repository (from step *a*).